mh-/corona-warn-companion-android/corona-warn-companion/src/main/assets/about_en.md

 # Features
 This app helps you to better understand warnings of the official Corona-Warn-App.

-**ATTENTION:** FOR FULL FUNCTIONALITY, THE APP REQUIRES ROOT PERMISSIONS.
-Without root permissions, the app cannot access your risk encounters, and only three features are available: 1.
-Test how many diagnosis keys can be downloaded from the server; 2.
-Use RaMBLE data; 3.
-Demo Mode.
+**ATTENTION:** To access the same recorded encounters as the official Corona-Warn-App, this app requires ROOT permissions.
+Without root permissions, the app can only be used together with the RaMBLE app, or with the CCTG app / microG.

 ### What the app does:
 1. The app reads the Rolling Proximity IDs recorded by your device from the Exposure Notifications database (this is only possible with root permissions, which is why official Exposure Notifications apps, such as Corona-Warn-App, cannot display these details).